darlene-rosa/Projects/README.md

 # 1. Project: “Rose & Renewed: The Book, The Brand, The Artist” Website for course CIS 3630:  Principles of Web Design
 Purpose:  Demonstrate the fundamentals of web design and development by building a functional site.

-Description: “Rose & Renewed: The Book” is a concept website and blog promoting a fictional author, book, and blog.
-The goal of the website is to promote a visual aesthetic, increase audience engagement through a photo gallery and blog, and sell a book.
+Description: “Rose & Renewed: The Book,  The Brand, The Artist” is a concept website promoting a fictional author, book, and blog.
+A concept website promoting a fictional author, book, and blog.
+The goal of the website is to promote a book and present a visual aesthetic that will increase audience engagement.

 My role:  Business Analyst, User Experience, Presentation Designer, Graphic Designer, Web Developer.
 I wrote the concept and analysis (the website goals, intended users, website visit scenarios, competitor analysis and the web project design).